 IGNITE, an acronym for Inspiring Girls Now In Technology Evolution, is a network of girls and women who dream big dreams.
 The women work with technology in nearly every imaginable sector of the work world.
 The girls - typical high school students trying to figure out what to do with the rest of their lives - use familiar technology everyday (cell phones, video games, the Internet), but most have never considered careers that envision, develop, market, sell, apply, or rely on these and other technologies.
 When the women share their personal stories with the girls, sparks of curiosity, knowledge, hope, and possibility are ignited.
 The synergy generated by this interaction soon has the girls blazing paths to previously unimagined futures of their own.

 Intel is known as a leader of innovative technology.
-Intel is commited to employing diversity to create market-driving products and technology designed to make a difference.
-Intel supports the Award for Aspirations in Computing and the pipeline of future tech talent it nurtures.
-Along with HP, Intel was involved in NCWIT's Image Strategist staff position and it provided support to the K-12 Alliance, which is working to advance the image and teaching of computing at the K-12 level.
+Intel is committed to employing diversity to create market-driving products and technology designed to make a difference.
+Intel supports the Award for Aspirations in Computing, AspireIT, and the pipeline of future tech talent they nurture.
+Along with HP, Intel was involved in NCWIT's Image Strategist staff position and provided support to the K-12 Alliance, which is working to advance the image and teaching of computing at the K-12 level.
 The Women at Intel Network (WIN) is a valuable resource to expose members to a diverse group of individuals and ideas.
 WIN aims to establish an environment where expansion of the company is growing and learning is continuous.
-Additionally, Intel has given NCWIT an Executive in Residence, Lisa Neal-Graves.

 International Society of Technology in Education (ISTE)